The first price declines in years in the housing market

 - The number of available properties has increased by 55% since 2021

-- New housing developments skyrocketed by 114% in 2024
+- New housing investments skyrocketed by 114% in 2024

 - However, actual sales only increased by 3% over the same period

-The rental market is also cooling down
+The rental market is also cooling

 Demographic challenges